s-bolz/Practical-Machine-Learning-Assignment/analysis.md

 ## E    0    0    0    6 2519    0.002376
 ```

 The accuracy of our third model is a bit (0.8%) less than that of our first two models and the out-of-bag error rate is a bit (0.64%) higher.
 However, both values are still very good - even for the training data.
-Let's have a look at the accuracy on the test partition.
+Let's have a look at the accuracy on the testing partition.

 ```r